Precinct of Amun-Re: Festival Hall of Thutmose III

 This stands to the east of the main temple complex.
 Between the sanctuary and the festival hall is an open space, and this is thought to be where the original Middle Kingdom shrines and temples were located, before their later dismantling.

 The Festival Hall (or Akh-menu – "the most glorious of monuments") itself has its axis at right-angles to the main east–west axis of the temple.
 It was originally built to celebrate the jubilee (Hed-Sed) of Thutmose III, and later became used as part of the annual Opet Festival.
 In this temple, the Karnak king list, shows Thutmose III with some of the earlier kings that built parts of the temple complex.
 It contains the Botanical garden of Thutmosis III.

 North/South Axis

 This axis, with its massive pylons, heads off to the Precinct of Mut.
 Most of this area is off limits to tourists, as it is under active reconstruction and excavation.

 First Court (Cachette Court)

 Over 900 statues were discovered in 1903 by Georges Legrain buried under this open court.
 These had been buried there, probably in the Ptolemaic period, during one of the clearances of the complex for rebuilding or construction.

 Seventh Pylon

 On the southern side, there is a carving of Thutmose III smiting Asiatic enemies, under which is a list of names of towns and peoples conquered in his campaigns in Syria-Palestine.

+The famous Karnak Cachette of nearly 800 stone statues and 17,000 bronze statues, as well as other artifacts were found buried here by Georges Legrain around 1903-1905.